mandaputtra/flip-a-match/README.md

 ### Deployment

-If you want to deploy this
+If you want to deploy this by your self, run this command on the terminal

 ```bash
 pnpm build
 ```

+The command will output new folder called `dist`.
 Drag and Drop the `dist` folder to [Netlify drop](https://app.netlify.com/drop).
 Either way you could host it in every static side hosting possible.

 ### Pull Request